shehergit/shehergit.github.io/index.md

 - [Time Series Decomposition (html)](TimeSeriesDecomposition.html)
 - [Time Series Decomposition (ipynb)](TimeSeriesDecomposition.ipynb)

-You can also visit course content here:
+## You can also visit course content page here:
 - [Time Series Decomposition](/timeseries/index.md)

 ## This is a poor place to link to a repository, but here is such a link: